Sphinx chersis: Appearance

 This insect has a large wing span (90 to 130 mm).
 The upperside of the forewing is soft dark gray to blue gray with a series of black dashes, one of which reaches the wing tip.
 The upperside of the hindwing is black with blurry pale gray bands.
-The larva of this species is typically light green with blue dashes and a bluish-green horn, but there is a red morph as well.
+The larva of this species is typically light green with blue dashes and a bluish-green horn, but there is also a red morph.
 Its appearance is very similar to that of others in the subfamily Sphinginae.

 Biology

 Its larvae feed upon various plants in the olive family (Oleaceae) such as lilacs (Syringa spp.), ashes (Fraxinus spp.), and privet (Ligustrum vulgare).
 Mature caterpillars pupate in subterranean chambers when they have finished feeding, and here the pupae stay dormant until the next year.
-The moth emerges any time from May to August in the South, but is only found from June to July farther north.
+The moth emerges any time from May to August in the South, but is only found from June to July further north.
 Adults feed at dusk on deep-throated flowers and have been sighted at honeysuckles (Lonicera spp.), evening primroses (in the family Onagraceae), dogbane (Apocynum spp.), phlox (Phlox spp.), and bouncing bet (Saponaria officinalis).